 During the study period, Domestic B murders were the most frequent among the domestic murder categories.
-These incidents, which involved intimate partner relationships (boyfriend/girlfriend, husband/wife, etc), fluctuated over the study period but more than doubled during the final two years.
-If all three domestic categories were added, its sum of 63 would tie with armed robbery as the second most frequent type of murder motivation.
+These incidents, which involved intimate partner relationships (boyfriend/girlfriend, husband/wife, etc), fluctuated over the study period but did not yield any significant increase or decrease.